nye-duo/Duo-DSpace/docs/system/UPGRADE300to310.md

 * A metadata cleanup script has been added, to clear HTML tags from the item metadata
 * The restrictions applied to items coming from StudentWeb have been extended
 * A notification email is now sent when a failed or restricted item is archived from StudentWeb
+* The Install Consumer has been generalised as an event consumer, and now also applies policies when items metadata is edited (e.g. by an admin)

 ## How to update

 You will need to install the new code, and update the configuration in the usual way, as per INSTALL.md.

-Note that there is a new email template, so ensure that you fully synchronise the new configuraiton with your existing configuration.
+Note that there are several new new email templates, so ensure that you fully synchronise the new configuraiton with your existing configuration.

 ## Other notes and actions on the update